 The Benefits of Offshoring in Mexico

 Offshoring manufacturing to Mexico is a choice that more and more companies are making.
 There are a number of huge advantages companies experience by offshoring production operations to Mexico.
 One of the main benefits of offshoring in Mexico is the significant cost savings.
 Mexico has a skilled labor force that can complete higher quality work for a fraction of the cost, which aids United States based companies in drastically reducing overhead costs.
-Another benefit to offshoring in Mexico is the geographic proximity to the United States.
+Another benefit to companies offshoring in Mexico is the geographic proximity to the United States.
 Because of how close the United States and Mexico are, shipping costs are significantly lower than if manufacturing was offshored overseas, such as to China.

 This reduction in shipping and freight costs provides businesses with even higher cost savings, while still producing high quality products for consumers.
-In addition to these benefits, offshoring manufacturing to Mexico can also result in an increase in skilled employment opportunities for United States workers.
+In addition to these benefits, companies offshoring manufacturing to Mexico can also result in an increase in skilled employment opportunities for United States workers.
 While manufacturing is taking place in Mexico, a skilled workforce is needed in the United States to perform administrative and operational functions to keep business processes running at an optimal level.
 Many businesses find running operations in the United States and manufacturing and production in Mexico to be beneficial to both countries.